 Hotel Posada La Media Luna, San Cristobal de Las Casas, Mexico

-Hotel Posada La Media Luna, San Cristobal de Las Casas, Mexico |
+Wow!
+Long name.
+Go ahead and say it to yourself: Hotel Posada La Media Luna in San Cristobal de Las Casas, Chiapas, Mexico.

 This hotel is well worth looking into.
 It's right by all the action--bars, clubs, coffee houses and restaurants.